 Here are the facts that'll help you decide.

 This article primarily references an older version of USGBC's LEED Reference Guide for Building and Construction (v2009, 2014 Revision).

 Please refer to this page (USGBC LEED v4.1) for up to date information regarding LEED certification.

-While anyone is free to construct sustainable, energy-efficient structures without third-party verification, the U.S. Green Building Council's LEED (Leadership in Energy and Environmental Design) program is emerging as the stamp of legitimacy for environmentally responsible construction.
+While anyone is free to construct sustainable, energy-efficient structures without third-party verification, the U.S. Green Building Council's (USGBC) Leadership in Energy and Environmental Design (LEED) program is emerging as the stamp of legitimacy for environmentally responsible construction.

 40 to 49 points